axcheron/axcheron.github.io/_htb/07_writeup_reel.md

 </Objs>
 ```

-Thanks to PowerShell we can [easily](https://mcpmag.com/articles/2017/07/20/save-and-read-sensitive-data-with-powershell.aspx) retrieve the cleartext password.
+Thanks to PowerShell and the corresponding Metasploit module,. we can [easily](https://mcpmag.com/articles/2017/07/20/save-and-read-sensitive-data-with-powershell.aspx) retrieve the cleartext password.

 ```bash
 meterpreter > load powershell